SpongePowered/SpongeDocs/source/server/getting-started/installation.rst

 #.
 You may now launch the server via command or launch script ``java -jar forge-version-XYZ.jar``.
 #.
 Set up :doc:`port-forward` to ensure others can connect.

+Next, learn :doc:`how you can configure Sponge <configuration/index>` and how to :doc:`how to manage your server <../management/index>` (including installing plugins).

 Headless (Command-line)
 -----------------------